jamesreimer/jsspeedtest/README.md

 While `console.time()` can be used to determine the speed of an operation, it has two inherent problems...

-1. It lacks the ability to perform a truly accurate test in that the results will vary each time the code is run.
+1. It lacks the ability to perform a truly accurate test, in that the results will vary each time the code is run.

 2. The execution of `console.time()` itself can greatly add to the overall execution time.